-Writer Mark Simpson first coined the term "metrosexual" in 1994, but it's his 2002 summation of the tribe that explains it the best: "The typical metrosexual is a young man with money to spend, living in or within easy reach of a metropolis — because that's where all the best shops, clubs, gyms and hairdressers are.
+Writer Mark Simpson first coined the term "metrosexual" in 1994, but it's his 2002 summation of the tribe that explains it the best: "The typical metrosexual is a young man with money to spend, living in or within easy reach of a metropolis—because that's where all the best shops, clubs, gyms, and hairdressers are.
 He might be officially gay, straight or bisexual, but this is utterly immaterial because he has clearly taken himself as his own love object and pleasure as his sexual preference."
 In essence, they were the men of their time: hopelessly stylish, haplessly selfish, helplessly lost.

-The conduct, philosophy and aesthetic of the metrosexual man were enshrined in the 2004 remake of Alfie, where Jude Law skips around Manhattan on a scooter, breaking hearts and moisturising daily.
+The conduct, philosophy, and aesthetic of the metrosexual man were enshrined in the 2004 remake of Alfie, where Jude Law skips around Manhattan on a scooter, breaking hearts and moisturizing daily.
 Much in the same way that Taxi Driver spoke to a generation of young men suffering from disillusionment in the post-Vietnam era, Alfie spoke to a post-millennial man who was really worried that that his T-zone was looking a bit oily.

-This became the standard of masculinity for some time: Rugby players started getting back, sack and crack waxes; Prime Ministers appeared on the cover of GQ; nobody wore a tie for almost a decade.
+This became the standard of masculinity for some time: Rugby players started getting back, sack, and crack waxes; prime ministers appeared on the cover of GQ; nobody wore a tie for almost a decade.
 This was the first time in history in which, feasibly, you could have your head kicked in by somebody who used toner.

 On NOISEY: How Meeting Lemmy Helped Save My Life